 Traditionally this dough is made right on the kitchen counter by cutting the butter into the dry ingredients, adding the egg (or egg yolks), and kneading it by hand.
 But to make things easier, I am using my standmixer.

 Cream Butter and Powdered Sugar: Combine your room temperature butter and powdered sugar in the bowl of your stand mixer fitted with the paddle attachment.
 We will cream those two ingredients for 5 minutes until light and fluffy.
 Since this dough does not contain any leavening agent the creaming will provide structure.
 Make sure to scrape down the bowl halfway through the creaming process.

 Add Egg and Vanilla: add the whole egg and vanilla extract and mix until incorporated for 1 minute.
 Scrape down the sides.

 Dry Ingredients: combine your gluten free flour, almond flour (or hazelnut flour) and salt in a separate bowl, whisk together, and add to your wet ingredients.
 Mix everything together until a dry, crumbly dough forms.

 Rest the dough: Remove dough from the stand mixer bowl and transfer to a parchment paper lined sheet tray or plate (a ¼ sheet tray works great for this task) The dough will be very soft so I recommend sprinkling some gluten free flour on the parchment paper first.
 Use your hands and push the dough together in a disk or square, sprinkle some additional flour on top and place it in your refrigerator.
 The dough MUST rest for at least 2hrs and up to 3 days in the refrigerator.

 How to roll out and cut Linzer Cookies

-As mentioned, this gluten free dough is very delicate unless you allow for it to rest in the refrigerator for at least 2hrs.
+As mentioned, this gluten free dough is very delicate unless you allow it to rest in the refrigerator for at least 2hrs.